A Common Response To Shame Is To Hide

 We have seen many victims become jealous of other victims or even the SCARS staff.
 It makes sense when you consider the disparity between what that victim is feeling and how others are doing or feeling better.

-Likewise, feeling envious of someone may lead to judging someone as a rival for one’s trusted friend’s attention or a perceived completion for dominance in a context, and lead to feeling of jealousy towards your trusted friends or associates.
+Likewise, feeling envious of someone may lead to judging someone as a rival for one’s trusted friend’s attention or a perceived completion for dominance in a context, and lead to feelings of jealousy towards your trusted friends or associates.

 Shame and Lying